CSCfi/csc-user-guide/docs/apps/visit.md

     You can now also enable [interactive visualization with GPU acceleration](../computing/webinterface/accelerated-visualization.md) for
     better performance.
-In this case, select `Accelerated visualization` instead of `Desktop` in the Puhti-rhel8 web interface.
+In this case, select `Accelerated visualization` instead of `Desktop` in the Puhti web interface.

 ## License